kedro-org/kedro/docs/source/development/automated_testing.md

 ### Run your tests

-To run your tests, run `pytest` from within your project's root directory or from the `/src` directory.
+To run your tests, run `pytest` from within your project's root directory.

 ```bash
 cd <project_root>